Vegas Tunnel Trading System

 The key here is discipline.

 Although there are some losing trades [any method or system will have them, and if they don’t run away as fast as you can], in the scheme of things [our trading plan] they are very small versus our winning trades.

-In a very real sense this is the “Holy Grail” of trading.
+This is the “Holy Grail” of trading.
 What I mean is that once you have a winning trade, you’re holding the winning cards at the table.
-Your options are infinite, and the pressure of holding a losing position is obviously not present.
+Your options are infinite, and the pressure of holding a losing position is not present.